eswaeswaran/repeats/RepeatAnalysis.md

 #use default settings
 /path/to/your/sequence/fasta_file

-# Repeat Evolutio: Base composition
+# Repeat Evolution: Base composition

 #get nucleotide composition of repeat and consensus (ancestral) sequences